 It’s difficult to get outside our own thoughts and beliefs to see ourselves from another perspective.
 Therapy can help us change how we think, act, and what we believe.
 Many times, one partner in individual therapy makes positive changes, and the relationship changes for the better.

 Cognitive-behavioral therapy has been shown to raise self-esteem.
-It’s more powerful when combined with meditation that increases self-awareness.
+It’s more powerful when combined with meditation which increases self-awareness.
 On your own, you can follow the guidelines in the How to Raise Your Self-Esteem webinar.
 Some things you can do:

 - Recognize the Signs – Be able to spot clues that your self-esteem needs uplifting.
 Many people think they have good self-esteem.
 They may be talented, beautiful, or successful, but still lack self-esteem.